GSejas/markdown-toolbar/USER_GUIDE.md

 ### 📹 DEMO: Extension Activation
 ```
-Script: "Let me show you how to get started with Markdown Toolbar.
+Script: "Let me show you how to get started with Markdown Extended Toolbar.
 First, open VS Code and create a new markdown file.
 Notice how the toolbar automatically appears in the status bar..."
 ```